Ziad235/CQTS-Lab/homework/2--Paths-and-Identifications/2-6--Sets.lagda.md

 ## Sets

-As we have seen in 2-2, paths in inductive types like `Bool`, `ℕ` and `ℤ` are equalities between elements.
+As we've seen in 2-2, paths in inductive types like `Bool`, `ℕ` and `ℤ` are equalities between elements.
 As a corollary, the type of paths `x ≡ y` between two elements `x` and `y` in these types are propositions --- specifically, the proposition that `x` equals `y`.